Here's a surprising fact to consider: 90% of financial institutions buy cash recyclers they don't need.

 Even worse than misdeployed machines are ones that are broken or completely unused.
 Surprisingly, it happens a lot more than you think—on average 17% of cash automation machines purchased aren’t being used!

 How can that possibly happen?
-When you don't know what your inventory is, or how it's being used—wasted CDRs happen.
-For example, if the person at corporate responsible for managing the CDR fleet has no visibility into machines are turned on or which ones are just sitting there—it's easy to miss a wasted CDR.
+When you don't know what your inventory is, or how it's being used—wasted TCRs happen.
+For example, if the person at corporate responsible for managing the TCR fleet has no visibility into machines that are turned on or which ones are just sitting there—it's easy to miss a wasted TCR.

 Waste #3: Limited Hardware Choice

-When it comes to creating an integrated CDR fleet, most financial institutions are limited to specific makes and models of hardware — which forces them to waste money on overpriced machines that are often times not even the best fit.
+When it comes to creating an integrated TCR fleet, most financial institutions are limited to specific makes and models of hardware — which forces them to waste money on overpriced machines that are oftentimes not even the best fit.

-Most financial institution are spending thousands of dollars on service they don’t need.
+Most financial institutions are spending thousands of dollars on services they don’t need.

-With no data into how often your machines really need preventative maintenance or what a fair service contract price should be, you end up paying an inflated amount based off an industry average of the busiest and worst performing machines — always higher than what it should be.
+With no data into how often your machines really need preventative maintenance or what a fair service contract price should be, you end up paying an inflated amount based on an industry average of the busiest and worst-performing machines — always higher than what it should be.

 Waste #5 Buying Machines You Don’t Need

-All of these misdeployed, underutilized, broken, and unused machines lurking in most branch networks leads to the ultimate waste — buying extra machines you don’t need.
+All of these poorly deployed, underutilized, broken, and unused machines lurking in most branch networks leads to the ultimate waste — buying extra machines you don’t need.
+To make the most of your investment, you must make sure that every machine you buy is necessary.